botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 {{< callout context="tip" title="Tip: Database Serialization" icon="outline/rocket" >}}

-Previously, when saving cslices, sdicts, and dicts into database, they were serialized into their underlying native types - slices and maps.
+Previously, when saving cslices, sdicts, and dicts into database, they were serialized into their underlying native types---slices and maps.
 This meant that if you wanted to get the custom type back, you needed to convert manually, e.g. `{{cslice.AppendSlice $dbSlice}}` or `{{sdict $dbDict}}`.
 Recent changes to YAG have changed this: values with custom types are now serialized properly, making manual conversion unnecessary.